bryanwhiting/blog_deprecated/content/post/2017-06-20-blogdown-and-tranquilpeak-theme.md

 I could use the following YAML to tag this post.
 Since `"blog"` is the second category, it's considered a subcategory of tutorials.
 Each blog should fit into only one category, but have multiple tags.

 ```
-title: 'Blogdown and Trankquilpeak Theme Hosted on Netlify'
+title: 'Blogdown and Tranquilpeak Theme Hosted on Netlify'
 date: '2017-06-20'
 author: 'Bryan Whiting'
 categories: ["tutorials", "blog"]